Argentina at the 2020 Summer Olympics

-Argentina competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-Since the nation's official debut in 1900, Argentine athletes have competed in every edition of the Summer Olympic Games, except the 1904 Summer Olympics in St. Louis, the 1912 Summer Olympics in Stockholm, and the 1980 Summer Olympics in Moscow because of their support for the United States-led boycott.
+Argentina competed at the 2020 Summer Olympics in Tokyo, Japan.
+Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021 due to the COVID-19 pandemic.
+Since making its official debut at the 1900 Summer Olympics in Paris, Argentina has participated in every edition of the Summer Olympic Games, with the exceptions of 1904 in St. Louis, 1912 in Stockholm, and the 1980 Games in Moscow, which it boycotted in support of the United States-led boycott.
+At the Tokyo Games, Argentina failed to win a gold medal for the first time since the 2000 Summer Olympics in Sydney.

 Medalists

 Competitors

-The following is the list of number of competitors in the Games.
-Note that reserves in field hockey, football, and handball are not counted:
+The following lists the total number of competitors participating in the Games.
+Reserve players in field hockey, football, and handball are not included in these figures.

 Athletics

-Argentine athletes achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):
+These Argentine athletes met the established entry criteria for the following track and field events, either by achieving qualifying times or through world rankings, with a maximum of three competitors eligible to participate in each event.